The Space Library

 Infrastructure for Open Space Missions

-The Space Library is an initiative led by my staff at Wolbach Library in collaboration with the Libre Space Foundation.
+The Space Library is an initiative led by my staff at Wolbach Library in collaboration with the Libre Space Foundation and NASA’s Small Spacecraft Systems Virtual Institute.
 Our goal is to help new communities participate in satellite missions, engender public engagement in space science, and to fuel new research by improving access to scientific research artifacts and supporting their reuse.
 To achieve this our team is developing open metadata standards and enabling public engagement with space technology in public libraries.

 The Space Library currently has as two projects underway : MetaSat and LSTN.

 MetaSat is a project to develop and prototype an open metadata schema to link data, software, and hardware from small satellite missions.
-The schema will be designed and piloted using SatNOGS, Libre Space’s open source network of satellite ground stations.
+The schema will be designed with the small satellite community and piloted on SatNOGS, Libre Space’s open source network of satellite ground stations.
 We plan to assess the success of the pilot by seeking feedback from:

 groups currently running or planning satellite missions